ZilantRobotics/uav_hitl_dynamics/src/dynamics/vtol/README.md

 where:

 - $cmd_{new}$ is the new command input,
-- $cmd_{old}$ is the previous state of the actuator (saved in `state_.prevActuators`),
+- $cmd_{old}$ is the previous state of the actuator (saved in `_state.prevActuators`),
 - $dt$ is the time step since the last update,
-- $\tau$ is the time constant associated with each actuator (found in `tables_.actuatorTimeConstants`),
+- $\tau$ is the time constant associated with each actuator (found in `_tables.actuatorTimeConstants`),
 - $e$ is the base of natural logarithms.

 This formula applies an exponential decay factor to the change in actuator command, effectively creating a low-pass filter that smooths out changes in the actuator command over time.
 The time constant $\tau$ determines the rate of this smoothing: a smaller $\tau$ results in faster decay (more smoothing), while a larger $\tau$ results in slower decay (less smoothing).

  `thruster()` function function takes an actuator command and outputs the corresponding thrust, torque, and rotational speed (RPM) of the motor.
-It uses lookup tables (tables_.prop) defined in the parameters to map between actuator commands and the corresponding outputs.
+It uses lookup tables (_tables.prop) defined in the parameters to map between actuator commands and the corresponding outputs.
 The function uses linear interpolation between the two nearest lookup table entries to provide a smooth transition between different actuator commands.

 # 2 Software Structure